TESLA COILS |

 4. EDISON STOLE TESLA'S IDEAS, SO TESLA QUIT?
 Nah.

-5. WIRELESS POWER CAN'T WORK?
+5. WIRELESS POWER CAN'T WORK!
+INVERSE SQUARE LAW?
 Maybe wrong.

 6. TESLA WAS CRAZY!
 Oh really?

 7. GLOBAL CONSPIRACY AGAINST TESLA!
-No.
+Just a theory.

 8. THE MAGNIFIER IS A 3-COIL DEVICE?
 Wrong.